Vakhtang V: Accession to the Throne

 Although Rostom’s death theoretically secured Vakhtang’s succession to the throne of Kartli, the envoy of Shah Abbas II did not immediately recognize him as monarch, referring to him at first only as the interim administrator of the kingdom.
-This hesitation likely stemmed from the continued influence of Zaal of Aragvi, who posed a serious political and military threat.
+This hesitation likely stemmed from the continued influence of Zaal, Duke of Aragvi, who posed a serious political and military threat.
 Zaal attempted to have himself proclaimed king by marching on Avlabari, just outside Tbilisi, but upon witnessing the strength of the central forces loyal to Vakhtang, he retreated to his estates in Dusheti, refusing to submit to the new ruler.